-Mount Manaia is located at Taurikura Bay, Whangarei Heads, which lies just east of Whangarei City.
-You can park in the Manaia Club’s lower car park.
-The main track begins just above the car park.
+Mount Manaia is 28 km east of Whangarei.
+Park in the Mount Manaia Club’s lower car park on Whangarei Heads Road above McLeod Bay.
+The track begins just above the car park.

 Know before you go

-- The natural rock lookouts on this track have no safety barriers - take care and stay well away from the drop-offs.
+- The natural rock lookouts on this track have no safety barriers – stay well away from the drop-offs and supervise children.

 For information on transport, accommodation, activities, and attractions in the Northland region, refer to www.northlandnz.com/visit